What information do I need on my business stationery?

 • A company with share capital that chooses to display this information, must show the amount of paid-up share capital rather than the authorized capital.

-Other rules may apply, depending on the nature of your business.
 For example, if your company provides financial services, you may need to state that the company is authorised and regulated by the Financial Conduct Authority (FCA).
-Your industry regulator will be able to provide information on industry-specific legal requirements and best practice.

 Learn with Start Up Loans and help get your business off the ground